-I ended the year INJURY FREE.
-This is a big deal for me.
-Yes, I’ve had some shin pain on and off and my heel bothers me if I don’t massage it with a golf ball nearly every day, but NO STRESS FRACTURES this year.
+I ended another year INJURY FREE.
+This is so important.
+Yes, I’ve had some shin pain on and off and my heel bothers me if I don’t massage it with a golf ball nearly every day, but NO STRESS FRACTURES again this year.
 I will be thankful each and every year that this is the case.
-I’m boot free for 2 years in a row now 🙂
+Do I need to ice and wear compression socks more than I do?
+Yes.
+Do I need to stretch and cross train more?
+Probably.
+BUT I’m boot free for 3 years in a row now 🙂

 To read more about my running this year, check out ALL my running-related posts.